karthickthangadurai/Cardekho-Scrapper-UsedCar-PricePrediction/README.md

 8. Evaluation and Validation
 9. Deployment

+# How we are going to predict the car price ?

+Collect data of Car Details, Car Overview, Car Features, Car Specifications for each and every car.
+As we know that Kilo meter driven can be the important independent variable to predict the price.
+In the same manner year of manufacturing, features and specifications makes changes in the car price.

 ## 1. Collect the Car Links
 ## CarDekho Scraper

-There are multiple filters available to search the used cars and filters are Cities, Fuel Type, Brand.
-We are going to filter the used cars by Cities.
+There are multiple filters available to search the used cars like Cities, Fuel Type, Brand.
+I am going to filter and collect data of the used cars by Cities.
+Click any of the cities.

 <img width="789" alt="image" src="https://github.com/karthickthangadurai/Cardekho-Scrapper-UsedCar-PricePrediction/assets/104092206/20ca511a-2425-410c-a33c-a16f632009e4">